BenPope95/scaffold-eth-substreams-challenge/README.md

 ### schema.graphql

-> Your subgraph needs a [schema](https://thegraph.com/docs/en/developing/unit-testing-framework/#example-schemagraphql) to define the entities you'll be querying.
+Your subgraph needs a to define the entities you'll be querying.

+Read more about how to make your own [schema](https://graphql.org/learn/schema/) here.

 We’ve provided the following for you: